UE4SS-RE/RE-UE4SS/docs/guides/generating-uht-compatible-headers.md

 The key bind to generate headers is by default `CTRL` + `Numpad 9`, and it can be changed in `Mods/Keybinds/Scripts/main.lua`.

-To utilize the generated headers to their full potential, see [UE4GameProjectGenerator](https://github.com/Archengius/UE4GameProjectGenerator) by Archengius.
+To utilize the generated headers to their full potential, see [UE4GameProjectGenerator](https://github.com/Buckminsterfullerene02/UE4GameProjectGenerator) by Archengius (link to Buck's fork because of a couple fixes that Arch is too lazy to merge).
 > The project generator only works in `>4.25`.
 If generating a project for an older engine version, generate it by compiling the project generator for `4.25+`.

 Before compiling the projectgencommandlet, open `GameProjectGenerator.uproject` and your game's pluginmanifest or `.uproject` and add any default engine plugins used by the game or plugins that the game uses and you found open source or purchased (it is not recommended to include purchased plugins in a public uproject) to the commandlet's uproject file.